Ramzi Fawaz

 Ramzi Fawaz is an American associate professor of English at the University of Wisconsin–Madison, where he teaches courses in queer and feminist theory, American cultural studies, and LGBTQ literature.
-He is the author of The New Mutants: Superheroes and the Radical Imagination of American Comics, published in January 2016 by NYU Press, which received the 2012–2013 Center for Lesbian and Gay Studies Fellowship Award for Best First Book Manuscript in LGBT Studies.
+He is the author of The New Mutants: Superheroes and the Radical Imagination of American Comics, published in January 2016 by NYU Press, which received the 2012–2013 Center for Lesbian and Gay Studies Fellowship Award for Best First Book Manuscript in LGBT Studies, as well as Queer Forms, published in 2022 by NYU Press.
 His essays have been published in American Literature, GLQ, Feminist Studies, Callaloo, and ASAP/Journal.

 Life and career

-Fawaz received his PhD in American Studies at George Washington University.
+Fawaz completed his BA in English Literature and American Studies at the University of California, Berkeley, and completed his graduate education in American Studies at George Washington University.
+His doctoral research, conducted under the supervision of Melani McAlister and Robert McRuer, examined the cultural politics of superhero comics in the context of postwar American liberalism.
 He is a former fellow of the Social Science Research Council and the Center for Lesbian and Gay Studies, which awarded him the 2012–2013 CLAGS Fellowship Award.
 He is also a co-organizer of the Sexual Politics/Sexual Poetics Collective (SPSP), a group of early queer studies scholars working in new directions of the field.